IntegratedPathologyUnit-ICR/c-pmat/README.md

 Currently, we have the support for the annotations performed by the pathologists using Imagescope on the PSR stained whole slide images.
+Annotations and the respective tiles extraction has a dependency on openslide package.
+But if you do not have annotations, configuration of openslide can be excluded.

 Once you have annotations, it will retain the ROIs with respect to the individual slide automatically and extract the tiles corresponding to each ROI.